Keywords: Large Language Models, Hyperbolic Space, Low-Rank Adaptation, Embedding Space

 TL;DR: A novel method to efficiently fine-tune Large Language Models in hyperbolic space, unlocking their latent tree-like structures and significantly boosting complex reasoning performance by adapting directly on the hyperbolic manifold.

-Abstract: Large language models (LLMs) have demonstrated remarkable performance on various tasks.
-However, it remains an open question whether the default Euclidean space is the most suitable choice for embedding tokens in LLMs.
+Abstract: Large language models (LLMs) have demonstrated remarkable performance across various tasks.
+However, it remains an open question whether the default Euclidean space is the most suitable choice for LLMs.

-In this study, we investigate the non-Euclidean characteristics of LLMs.
+In this study, we investigate the geometric characteristics of LLMs, focusing specifically on tokens and their embeddings.

-Motivated by these observations, we propose to efficiently fine-tune LLMs in hyperbolic space to better exploit the underlying complex structures.
+Motivated by these observations, we propose **HypLoRA**, an efficient fine-tuning approach that operates in hyperbolic space to exploit these underlying hierarchical structures better.

-Extensive experiments across various base models and two different reasoning benchmarks, specifically arithmetic and commonsense reasoning tasks, demonstrate that HypLoRA substantially improves LLM performance.
+Extensive experiments across various base models and reasoning benchmarks, specifically arithmetic and commonsense reasoning tasks, demonstrate that HypLoRA substantially improves LLM performance.

 Supplementary Material: zip